-As well as playing with John I have several other musical projects on the go with various musicians, mostly on the jazz scene.
+As well as playing with John I have several other musical projects on the go with various musicians, mostly on the jazz scene, though for obvious reasons all performances are currently on hold.

 Knife Angel is a sculpture by Alfie Bradley.
 I came across it completely by chance about a year ago, when it was still under construction at The British Ironworks Centre near Oswestry.
 I was so inspired by it, and the message behind it, that I found myself writing some music that became a four-movement composition for jazz sextet.
 The huge sculpture (26 ft high and weighing 10 tons) is made from amnesty knives that Alfie cleaned and blunted himself, and arose from the campaign ‘Save A Life, Surrender Your Knife’, aimed at raising awareness of knife crime in the UK.
 I was fascinated by the darkness of the subject, but also the fact that there was a positive message of hope.
 Some of the blades have been inscribed with names and messages by relatives of victims of knife crime; it is seen by them as an expression of remembrance of their lost loved ones.
 The massive sculpture sends a powerful message and is currently touring to various UK cities.

 A recording of my composition is now available on CD – please see my website.
 Musicians are Faith Brackenbury (violin), Martin Speake (alto sax), Alex Maguire (piano), Rob Luft (guitar), Oli Hayhurst (bass), Will Glaser (drums).

 The Knife Angel Project was performed live in the foyer of Birmingham Symphony Hall on Friday 3 February 2017, to a large and appreciative audience.